Vacuum bubbles from cosmic ripples: The thin-wall approximation at high temperature

 Substituting back to the definition \eqref{eq: sigma def},

+where $\phi_t$ is the asymptotic value of the scalar field toward the true vacuum side of the bubble wall, which is slightly smaller than $\phi_T$ to ensure the positive definiteness of $V-V_F$ in the square root.
+Under the thin-wall limit where $\Delta V$ is much smaller than the potential barrier, the integration in Eq.~\eqref{eq: sigma} roughly covers the interval from $\phi_F$ to $\phi_T$.
 Therefore, the tension $\sigma$ is uniquely determined by the shape of the potential barrier, and is independent of the initial profile of the vacuum bubble and the spatial geometry of the background spacetime.
-This exactly reduces to the definition of $\sigma$ in the flat case~\cite{Callan:1977pt}.
+This exactly reduces to the definition of $\sigma$ in the flat case~\cite{Coleman:1977py}.

 Since the bounce solution is an extremum of the action in the whole space of field configurations, the bubble wall radius $R$ in the thin-wall approximation can be determined by searching for the saddle point of \eqref{eq: DSE}.
 Requiring $\md\Delta S_\mathrm{E} / \md R = 0$ results in